 While all these durability-enhancing admixtures give concrete a resistance to chemical deterioration, they aren’t very efficient at protecting concrete from physical deterioration.
 That’s where our own Hard-Cem® admixture comes in!
 This admixture works to protect concrete from the physical-deteriorating forces of abrasion and erosion.

 All you need to do to use it is throw the admixture, packet and all, directly into your concrete mix.
 As it gets added to the concrete, Hard-Cem will increase the hardness of the concrete paste and reduce abrasive wear.
-Both of which makes your concrete wear life last up to six times longer under harsh conditions compared to other concrete mixes.
+Both of which makes your concrete wear life last twice as long under harsh conditions compared to other concrete mixes.

 There are no negative side effects to using this admixture, and it can be used on air-entrained concrete.
 So if you’re looking for a safe and effective durability-enhancing admixture, Hard-Cem should be somewhere at the top of your list!